What is Section 6 of the Transfer of Property Act, 1882?

 • Section 6 of the Transfer of Property Act gives us various exemptions, which we will now discuss in detail.

 • Section 6 of the Transfer of Property Act makes the spes succession of the property void ab initio.
-This section also prohibits any kind of transfer of Property that is not owned by any individual.
+This section also prohibits any kind of transfer of Property that any individual does not own.

-• Let’s take an example of this.
+• Let’s take an example.
 Father Ram and son Shyam make up a family.
 Father Ram owns the property, and as such, he retains ownership of it during his lifetime.
 Neither his son nor anyone else is permitted to sell the property without his permission.

 • In this case, Shyam is the Heir Apparent since, if Ram passes away intestate, Shyam would be the beneficiary of his estate.
 Here, there is a likelihood that Shyam will succeed in the property in the future for two key reasons.